ErikNoren05/2-Sten-sax-pase-ECS/readME.md

 - Determination of game winner based on choices made by the player and AI opponent.

 ## License
-Distributed under the MIT License.
+Distributed under the Unlicense License.
 See [LICENSE](LICENSE) for more information.

 ## Acknowledgments
 - Inspired by the classic game of rock, paper, scissors.